Previewed 5 October 1999, Opened 12 October 1999, Closed 5 August 2000 at the Piccadilly Theatre

 WINNER!
 Best Musical - London Evening Standard Theatre Awards and Critics’ Circle Theatre Awards.

-New musical with music and lyrics by Steve Brown and Justin Greene with book by Steve Brown inspired by the life of Viv Nicholson from the book by Viv Nicholson and Stephen Smith.
-This musical was ooriginally seen at the West Yorkshire Playhouse where it won the Barclays Theatre Award for Best Musical 1998.
-This new production comes into London's West End following a season at the Theatre Royal in Plymouth.
+Musical with music and lyrics by Steve Brown and Justin Greene, and book by Steve Brown, inspired by the life of Viv Nicholson from the book by Viv Nicholson and Stephen Smith.

 "The score, by Steve Brown, is packed with memorable tunes ranging from G&S pastiche through stirring folk to pure pop.
 The lyrics, by Brown and Justin Greene, are sharp and often witty, and their show emerges as both gritty urban legend and modern morality tale, on the timeless theme that money can't buy you happiness, still less love.
 Jeremy Sams directs with panache, moving from soap opera-ish scenes of booze and poverty to the bright lights and the terrible hangovers that followed the big win by Viv and her beloved husband Keith in 1961.
 Just occasionally the show seems a touch clichéd, but most of our lives consist of clichés, none more so than Nicholson's...
 The show's wisest decision is to have two actresses playing Viv.
 Barbara Dickson is the present-day Viv, older but not always wiser, and looking back on her reckless younger self with a mixture of affection and exasperation.
 As the randy, bottle-blonde young Viv, newcomer Rachel Leskovac is a real find - funny, touching, insolent, plucky, bursting with spirit and sexual appetite...
 Spend Spend Spend is popular entertainment at its best, devoid of the cynical contrivance of so many musicals and blessed with heart, humour and irresistible humanity."
 The Daily Telegraph